-Apache UIMA is an open source, Apache-licensed software project, currently undergoing incubation at Apache.org.
+Apache UIMA is an open source, Apache-licensed software project.
 It includes run-time frameworks in Java and C++, APIs and tools for implementing, composing, packaging and deploying UIMA components.

 The UIMA run-time framework allows developers to plug-in their components and applications and run them on different platforms and according to different deployment options that range from tightly-coupled (running in the same process space) to loosely-coupled (distributed across different processes or machines for greater scale, flexibility and recoverability).